evanj/netpingbench/README.md

 An attempt to compare "out of the box" performance for small network request/response using TCP and gRPC in Go and Rust, on a "reasonable" sized server (8 cores, 16 hyperthreads).
 I wanted a some rough understanding of what performance we should expect on modern systems in the cloud.
 This is a very synthetic benchmark, since the application does nothing.
 It really is testing how efficiently these runtimes use the operating system, since nearly all the time is spent doing network I/O.

 ## Results Summary

-* Max TCP throughput: 1250k reqs/sec using Rust async tokio; 1140k reqs/sec using Go; 1000k reqs/sec using Rust threads.
+* Max TCP echo throughput: 1250k reqs/sec using Rust async tokio; 1140k reqs/sec using Go; 1000k reqs/sec using Rust threads.
 * Max gRPC throughput: 390k reqs/sec using Go, or 355k reqs/sec using Rust Tonic.
 Neither implementation uses all the available CPU, although they get close.
+* Neither Go nor Rust gRPC could use 100% CPU, although they get up to approximately 90%.
+They also need many concurrent separate connections to scale to up.

-* Both gRPC implementations were unable to use 10)% need many connections to *TL;DR*: Max of about 1M reqs/sec using raw TCP, 500k reqs/sec using Go+gRPC, and 350k reqs/sec with  To scale gRPC you will need to use lots of connections, like at least 1 for every 4 CPU cores.
+*TL;DR*: Max of about 1M reqs/sec using raw TCP, 500k reqs/sec using Go+gRPC, and 350k reqs/sec with Rust+Tonic gRPC.
+To scale gRPC you will need to use lots of connections, like at least 1 for every 4 CPU cores.
 Rust is about the same as Go in this benchmark, although Rust+Tonic gRPC is a bit slower than Go+gRPC.

 Rust+Tonic gRPC is quite a bit less efficient than Go+gRPC at parallelizing work.
 I only got about half the throughput I got with Go + gRPC.